davisriedel/obsidian-typewriter-mode/README.md

 This plugin started as a fork of the incredible [Typewriter Scroll](https://github.com/deathau/cm-typewriter-scroll-obsidian) plugin by [deathau](https://github.com/deathau).
 It was turned into a separate plugin because many new features were added, breaking changes were introduced, and the code was completely restructured to make it more extensible.

-The sentence highlighting was derived from [Focus Active Sentence](https://github.com/artisticat1/focus-active-sentence).
+The sentence highlighting was derived from [Focus Active Sentence](https://github.com/artisticat1/focus-active-sentence) by [artisticat1](https://github.com/artisticat1).

-The writing focus was derived from [Obsidian Focus Mode](https://github.com/ryanpcmcquen/obsidian-focus-mode).
+The writing focus was derived from [Obsidian Focus Mode](https://github.com/ryanpcmcquen/obsidian-focus-mode) by [ryanpcmcquen](https://github.com/ryanpcmcquen).

+Many thanks to the developers of these awesome plugins.

 ## Support this project